vjoel/redshift/README.md

 A framework for simulation of networks of hybrid automata, similar to SHIFT and Lambda-SHIFT.
 Includes ruby-based DSL for defining simulation components, and ruby/C code generation and runtime.

-There's no documentation yet.
-For now, start with the examples.
+There's not much [documentation](doc) yet, but plenty of [examples](examples).
+Some of the original SHIFT papers are available: [Shift: A Formalism and a Programming Language for Dynamic Networks of Hybrid Automata]( http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.32.5913&rep=rep1&type=pdf).

 ## Requirements ##

-RedShift needs ruby 1.8.x and a compatible C compiler.
+RedShift needs ruby (1.8, 1.9, 2.0, 2.1) and a compatible C compiler.
 If you can build native gems, you're all set.

 Some of the examples also use Ruby/Tk and the tkar gem.

+## Installation ##

+Install as gem:

+    gem install ruby

 ## Env vars ##